arduino/docs-content/content/hardware/04.pro/shields/portenta-mid-carrier-proto-shield/datasheet/datasheet.md

 The Arduino Portenta Mid Carrier Proto Shield, when combined with the Portenta, Nicla, Modulino®, or UNO Shield, provides a comprehensive solution for diverse applications across industries.
 Below are some examples demonstrating its potential:

 - **Industrial automation:** The Portenta Mid Carrier Proto Shield enables advanced monitoring, control, and data processing, enhancing efficiency and reliability in industrial processes.
+Some examples are described below:
   - **Predictive maintenance prototyping:** Develop prototypes for industrial machinery using Nicla Vision for real-time equipment inspection and Nicla Sense ME and Sense Env for environmental monitoring.
 The Portenta H7 processes data, while Cloud integration enables predictive algorithms for proactive maintenance and reduced downtime.
   - **EV charging station prototyping:** Prototype EV charging stations with features like real-time data collection, anomaly detection, and power load management.
-Integrate Portenta H7 and Cloud connectivity for remote management and performance analytics.
+Integrate Cloud connectivity via a Portenta family board for remote management and performance analytics.
   - **Remotely controlled machine prototyping:** Establish machine control networks with Portenta Mid Carrier and CAN communication.
 Enable real-time data exchange, remote monitoring, and control via the Cloud to optimize machine performance and reduce downtime.
   - **High-speed test rigs:** Build scalable test rigs for sensor calibration, load testing, and functional validation.
 Use the Portenta Mid Carrier Proto Shield for central control, environmental monitoring, anomaly detection, and real-time Cloud data transmission.

 - **Building automation / Smart cities:** The Portenta Mid Carrier Proto Shield facilitates innovative solutions for environmental monitoring and security systems in smart environments.
-  - **Environmental monitoring prototypes:** Use Nicla and Modulino® sensors with Portenta H7 to monitor air quality, noise, and other parameters in real time, supporting informed decision-making.
+  - **Environmental monitoring prototypes:** Use Nicla and Modulino® sensors with the Portenta H7 to monitor air quality, noise, and other parameters in real time, supporting informed decision-making.
   - **Intruder detection prototypes:** Leverage Nicla Vision’s motion detection and face recognition for robust security monitoring.
 Integrate with Portenta H7 and the Arduino Pro 4G module for real-time alerts and remote monitoring.
   - **Asset tracking prototypes:** Create logistics solutions to monitor environmental conditions such as temperature and humidity during transit.
 Use 4G network and GNSS for seamless Cloud data transmission and analytics to ensure goods integrity.